Hgoatly/MS1/README.md

 * Balsamiq was used to create wireframes for the project. https://balsamiq.com/
 * YouTube was used to embed a video. https://www.youtube.com/
 * SoundCloud was used to embed audio players. https://soundcloud.com/

+## Design.

+### Imagery.

+* I deliberately chose striking, colourful images of the band that immediately gives the user an idea of what they can expect if they book us for an event.
+On the landing page, I deliberately chose one of us performing at a wedding.
+* The gallery page shows a mixture of us performing and not performing, in a mixture of outfits - in order to show various costume oprions that we offer.

+### Colour Scheme.

+* I chose white as the colour for the text on the jumbotron, as I felt that this made an excellent contrast with the image.
+I tried some other colours, but felt that white was the most striking, and looked the best.
+* As I had chosen white for the jumbotron, I chose to have a dark navbar and footer, so that I could use white for the links - in order to match the jumbotron text colour.
+* I chose to change the background colour of some of the sections, in order to make a clear distinction between them.
+For this I used the colout picker tool on 'dev tools' in order to find the one that matched the colours in the landing page hero image the best.
+I chose a pink colour: #ff4f4f, with an opacity of 0.75.

+### typography.

+* Throughout the site I chose the 'Bebas Neue' font, with a fallback of cursive for the headers, and 'Roboto', with a fallback of sans-serif for the content.

 ## Testing.